gcovr/gcovr/doc/source/guide/compiling.rst

 This examples uses the ``g++`` compiler for C++ code, but any GCC or Clang-based compiler should work.

+To use the clang source based code coverage instead of gcov code coverage format you need to compile with ``-fprofile-instr-generate`` and ``-fcoverage-mapping`` instead of the flags above.
+In addition you need to configure :option:`--llvm-profdata-executable` and :option:`--llvm-cov-binary`.

+Starting with clang 12 the branches are included in the source based coverage reports, if no branches are found a warning is printed.
+Clang 11 also produces the JSON format 2.0.1 but without branches.

 If you are using CMake, see :ref:`oos cmake` for information on configuring that build system to compile your software with coverage enabled.

+.. versionadded:: NEXT
+   Added support for LLVM source based code coverage.

 Running the Program